Crypto-Link-Payments/crypto-link/docs/README.md

 Additional limits:
 - [X] Minimum merchant transfer amount
-- [ ] Minimum stellar withdrawal amount
+- [X] Minimum stellar withdrawal amount

 For explanation on all the fees and limits read [here](FEESANDLIMITS.md)

- To check current fees use
+ To check current fees and their conversion please use command:
-command:

 ```text
 !fees
 ```

 ## Crypto Link commands for staff
 There are as well numerous commands availabale to operate with the Crypto Link's backend system and were designed to be accessed only for members of the Crypto Link staff.